dstackai/dstack/docs/run-providers.md

     dstack tracks staged local changes automatically and allows you to see them in the user interface for every run.

-Once you've run a workflow, you'll see it in the user interface.
+Once you've run a provider, you'll see it in the user interface.
 To see recent runs from the CLI, use the following command:

 ```bash